ctdarwell/wolPredictor/README.md

 **NB** for both workflows, replace *taxdegMatcher.py* and *wolTabber.py* with *outputInvestigator.py* - if there is no *a priori* hypothesis of species richness featured in the main data file.

 **NB** It is recommended to use *wolPredictor_xmeans.py* when numbers of communities gets high (e.g. above 8 or so) as the number of permutations outputted by *ecoCladeGenerator.py* grows exponentially; or, if there is no apriori species richness hypothesis.
-However, using *ecoCladeGenerator.py* and *wolPredictor_MANUAL.py* may allow a more systematic and detailed investigation of partterns.
+However, using *ecoCladeGenerator.py* and *wolPredictor_MANUAL_parallel.py* (*wolPredictor_MANUAL.py*) may allow a more systematic and detailed investigation of partterns (and the paralellised version should still be able to handle large data files on a HPC).

 **OPTION #1 *wolPredictor*:** How to run *ecoCladeGenerator.py* and *wolPredictor_MANUAL.py*: